Information about you: how we use your personally identifiable information for patients and their relatives

 The information published here applies to the processing (holding or use) of personally identifiable information of patients and their relatives by the National CJD Research & Surveillance Unit (NCJDRSU) of the University of Edinburgh.
 The information in this notice is general and supplements information you may have already been given by researchers at the University of Edinburgh.
 In case of discrepancy, please refer to project-specific information.

-In general terms, we will use information from you and/or your relatives and/or your medical records to undertake core functions in the public interest.
+In general terms, we use information from you and/or your relatives and/or your medical records to undertake core functions under the lawful basis of public interest.
 This information will include your or your relative’s name, date of birth and contact details as well as health-related information.
 This information is used for reasons of public interest in public health, including for public health monitoring activities, and for the purposes of scientific research and archiving.
 We also use personal identifiable information to provide a medical diagnosis, and to give advice, education and support in relation to individual patient health and social care.

 We may also hold and process your personal details to fulfil a contractual requirement, for example with your doctor, or to provide you with advice and information with your consent.

 The University of Edinburgh acting through the NCJDRSU has overall responsibility for looking after your information and using it properly with technical and organisational measures in place to ensure personally identifiable information is protected.
 Information is held securely at all times and our staff, who include healthcare professionals and non-healthcare staff, all have the same duty to maintain confidentiality and are trained in data protection and security, and to treat personally identifiable information in the strictest confidence.
 Any deliberate or negligent breaches of this duty are disciplinary offences.
-This is in compliance with the new Data Protection Act (DPA, 2018), the EU General Data Protection Regulation (GDPR, 2016), the Common Law on Confidentiality and national Caldicott principles, as well as the requirements of the University of Edinburgh and its relevant Codes of Practice.
+This is in compliance with the DPA 2018, the UK GDPR, the Common Law on Confidentiality and national Caldicott principles, as well as the requirements of the University of Edinburgh and its relevant Codes of Practice.

 You have rights regarding the use of your personally identifiable information by the National CJD Research & Surveillance Unit.